CaptainUnknown/Iluma-DiscordBot/README.md

 To host the bot:

 1. Clone the repository to your local machine.
-2. Install the required dependencies by running the following command:
+2. Install the required dependencies using the following command:
 ```
 npm i
 ```